yuanshunning/pickit-docs/docs/robot-integrations/staubli/index.rst

 ``NETWORK`` > ``J204 or J205``

 #.
 Set the IP address of the robot to \ **169.254.5.182** which is an IP
-   address in the same subnet as the Pick-it IP address;
+   address in the same subnet as the Pickit IP address;
 #.
 Set the subnet mask to\ ** 255.255.0.0**;

 Push Enter to edit.
 Push F8 OK.

-The IP address of the robot can of course not be the same as the IP address of Pick-it.
+The IP address of the robot can of course not be the same as the IP address of Pickit.

 |image2|